10 Most Rewatchable Halloween Horror Movies

 1. The Shining

 Stanley Kubrick’s uncompromising piece de resistance lays aside the precipice of filmmaking achievements.
-Horror or no, The Shining is a masterwork by any known measure, equal to Kubrick’s own prestigious repertoire.
+Horror or not, The Shining is a masterwork by any known measure, equal to Kubrick’s own prestigious repertoire.
 It’s simply the finest fusion of psychological and supernatural terror ever filmed.
-The movie’s also one of the most analyzed movies of all time – Room 237, along with more widely accepted interpretations, are evidence enough of this – and reacquainting with it is never the same expedition it was before.
-The impossible architecture, formalist and spectacularly controlled cinematography, bombastic performances and unapologetic assumption of adaptation define The Shining as more than a Stephen King flick, ghost story or psychosomatic headtrip – its atmospheric spell can’t undone once it’s cast and the ceaseless maze never forms the same path twice.
+The movie’s also one of the most analyzed movies of all time – Room 237, along with more widely accepted interpretations, is evidence enough of this – and reacquainting with it is never the same expedition it was before.
+The impossible architecture, formalist and spectacularly controlled cinematography, bombastic performances, and unapologetic assumption of adaptation define The Shining as more than a Stephen King flick, ghost story, or psychosomatic head – its atmospheric spell can’t undone once it’s cast, and the ceaseless maze never forms the same path twice.
 It’s horror’s most immortal moment.

 Read More: Best Witch Movies of All Time